svetoslav-zhekov/ProjectMountainPeak/README.md

 # 🚨 Before forking this repo (PLEASE READ!) 🚨
-All the images, videos, sounds, music and logos in this project are with illustrative purposes only, they cannot be used, adapted, copied or published without their creator's permission.
+All the images, models, videos, sounds, music and logos in this project cannot be used, adapted, copied or published without their creator's permission.

 # ℹ️ Git Flow Conventions ℹ️